EmilyH25/goph420-w2023-lab02-stEH/README.md

 *Instructor:* B. Karchewski
 *Author:* Emily Hill <br>

-A repository for Lab 02 implementation
+A repository for Lab 02 implementation of the Newton-Raphson method for surface wave dispersion

+Driver file is called Driver.py